CSS Font Size Strategies Explored and Explained

 Maintaining all the different font-sizes for your web site driving you bonkers?
 This article looks at how they behave in the laboratory and makes recommendations about how to harness them back in the wild.

-I limited my experiment to the 4 most popular font-sizing techniques.
+I limited my experiment to the five most popular font-sizing techniques.
 Yes, I know there are others, but these are the most common and recommended.
-I didn't explore the Javascript-enhanced techniques, which help eliminate some of these differences, simply because this wouldn't be usable by me.
+I didn't explore the Javascript-enhanced techniques, which help eliminate some of these differences.
 Nor did I explore the "browser-hack" techniques, as my goal here is to find a low-maintenance and predictable approach.

 If you get different results, please let me know and I'll post corrections.